 Doug Deitz was an important member of the Hamilton community.
 In addition to the services provided by his business, he was a member of the local Rotary Club for many years and became president of the club in 1957.
 According to his daughter Sandra, he was a man who was always willing to help people.

-The Masonic Hall in Hamilton was built in 1907 by members of the Stars of the East Lodge.
-The new hall was said to be an imposing structure capable of seating 500 people.55 A second storey was added in 1918.
+The first freemasons in Hamilton established the Star of the East Lodge in 1886.
+Initially, meetings were held at the Northern Star Hotel, but later were held in the Mechanics’ Institute.
+This was until this Masonic Hall was built in 1907 by members of the Star of the East Lodge.
+Designed by F B Menkens, the new hall was said to be an imposing structure capable of seating 500 people.55 A second storey was added in 1918.

 The Northern Star Café has operated since the 1940s.
 This photo from 1956 shows the owner, Con Rolfe, crossing the road in the apron he always wore.